ant512/Woopsi/Readme.txt

   To run the project you will need either a DS emulator or a real DS and a flash cart.

-  To compile the project you need devKitPro and an IDE of some sort.
-This archive contains a VC++ 2005 Express project.
+  To compile the project you need devKitPro.
+This archive contains a VC++ 2008 Express project, but the Woopsi library and all examples and tests are built from the command line.

-  To use Woopsi with PALib:

-   - Replace the "Makefile" with "Makefile.palib".

-  To use Woopsi with libnds:

-   - Replace the "Makefile" with "Makefile.libnds".

-  To build a library version of Woopsi:
+  Woopsi was developed using:

+  - devkitPro
+  - VC++ 2005 Express
+  - VC++ 2008 Express
+  - PALib
+  - Xcode
-   - Open a CLI;
+  - SDL
-   - Navigate to the Woopsi directory that contains the makefiles;
-   - Type "make -f Makefile.lib", sans quotes.

-  Woopsi has been developed using devkitPro r20, VC++ 2005 Express, and the last official version of PALib (070323).
-It is compatible with devKitPro versions r20 to r23 when used with PALib, or r24 when used without.

 SDL Compatibility